 The Tower of Pisa is the bell tower of the city and has become the symbol of the city and one of the most famous landmarks in Italy.
 The construction began in 1173 and took 177 years to complete.
 Renowned due to its unintentional tilt, the campanile began to slant while it was being built.

 An essential visit

 Pisa is situated 52 miles (85 km) from Florence.
-It is one of the most visited cities in Italy and it is a perfect day-trip from Florence thanks to its small size: you only need a few hours to see the whole city, making it perfect for a one-day excursion.
+It's one of the most visited cities in Italy and it's a perfect day trip from Florence thanks to its small size: you only need a few hours to see the whole city, making it perfect for a one-day excursion.